 Where to party in Vancouver

 The once-seedy neighbourhood of Gastown (don’t be surprised to smell whiffs of marijuana as you wander the streets!), named after British seaman ‘Gassy’ Jack Deighton, is a delightful maze of boutiques, bars and cafes.
+Join this Gastown Pub Crawl to discover hidden bars where the locals hangout.

 - Irish Heather – pub atmosphere and a good spot to meet locals